seanbrindley17/milestone-project-4/TESTING.md

 ![+= type error callback](/readme-documentation/screenshots/bugs-and-issues/trolley/type-error-plus-equals-traceback.png)
     * FIX: I had to turn to chatgpt to suggest a fix for my piece of code in trolley/views.py.
 I had to make sure I was only incrementing the trolley item generally if there was no dictionary in the particular trolley item, which would indicate a size.
 I don't think I'd have worked out the exact code on my own.

+* EMAIL ISSUE: When writing the view for the email, I used a long form link of something like `checkout/template/checkout/confirmation_emails/confirmation_email_subject`.
+This meant it didn't work.
+The fix was to change it to `checkout/confirmation_emails/confirmation_email_subject`.
+I asked chatgpt about how to link to the confirmation emails and it corrected my structure.

+### Current Bugs/Issues

 * DEVELOPMENT BUG: In the developer server for Django, updating the Css files and then clearing cache doesn't actually update the css for me since I migrated to the PostgreSQL database.
 Instead I have to run manually `python manage.py collectstatic --noinput` if I wanted to update anything done in a css file in the development server.
 While this isn't the end of the world and has a workaround, it did probably influence the limited custom css that I used.
 I tended to use bootstrap classes to do most of the styling.

+* DISPLAY BUG: It appears as though there is a very small amount of horizontal scrolling on the site, possibly caused by the header or footer as it's on all pages that those are on.
+But I hadn't adjusted them in a while and haven't yet found out the cause.
+It's not site breaking.